graphiti-api/graphiti/ruby/scoping-to-current-user.md

 That's it!
 Now only administrators can view hidden `Post`s.

+Of course, this logic would only apply to the `/posts` endpoint and would not apply when we are sideloading from `/blogs?include=posts`.
+To ensure this logic runs *all the time*, add a default filter:

+{% highlight ruby %}
+default_filter :visible do |scope, context|
+  context.current_user.admin? ? scope : scope.visible
+end
+{% endhighlight %}

 ### <a name="privileged-writes" href='#privileged-writes'>Privileged Writes</a>

 > Given `Post`s that have an `internal` attribute, only allow